starryalley/Anduril2/README.md

 # Configuration changes

 - Default in Advanced mode
-- Reordering strobe mode: Candle -> Lightning Storm -> Fireworks -> Bike Flasher -> Party Strobe -> Tactical Strobe -> Tint Alternating -> Tint Smooth Ramping (Candle and Lightning storm are my most used strobe modes, hence why)
+- Reordering strobe mode: Candle -> Lightning -> Fireworks -> Lighthouse -> Broken Fluorescent -> Bike Flasher -> Party Strobe -> Tactical Strobe -> Tint Alternating -> Tint Smooth Ramping
 - Use `8C` instead of `5C` for momentary mode (not used often so make it harder to enter)
 - Use `9C` in ramp mode to switch ramp style (smooth or discrete)
 - disable BLINK_AT_RAMP_CEIL/MIDDLE (no blink when ramping to middle or ceiling)